gitlabform/gitlabform/README.md

 # GitLabForm

-GitLabForm is an easy configuration as code tool for GitLab using config in plain YAML.
+GitLabForm is a specialized "configuration as a code" tool for GitLab projects, groups and more using hierarchical configuration written in YAML.

 ## Features